FlySlime/GTNH-Updater/README.md

 ```

 ## Automatically updating with PolyMC
-**NOTE: Make sure you have reasonable internet, as you will be downloading a 300+ MB file.**
+**NOTE: Make sure you have reasonable internet, e.g. 10+ Mbps, as you will be downloading a 300+ MB file.**

 If you want to always update the game and script when running the game, you can do the following: